Direct Access is Here for Texans

 Fun Fact about our military and their family members

 Did you know that the US military has granted unrestricted access to physical therapy for active duty and their families at military bases, military hospitals, and other military facilities?
 This has been standard practice in the military for over 50 years!
 Physical therapists in the military also have privileges to order diagnostic imaging/tests and prescribe some medications.
+Simply put, your military has long placed its trust with physical therapists for the health of our military families.

 What is the level of education for a Physical Therapist and Physical Therapist Assistant?